The year is 1999. You’ve just landed in the USA. You’re here because you earned a scholarship to college as a star athlete.

-They were moments he really wanted to come home.
+There were moments he desperately wanted to come home.
 Thankfully his brother and childhood friends were there.
 And they encouraged him to finish what he had started.

 “There’s no place like home.
 With all the hardships, I love Kenya.
 With music, I had to start with Kenya.”